 Calcium Vitamin D Supplements

 Yet Monica’s levels are so low she needs to take vitamin D supplements for the rest of her life.
 She is also at risk of osteoporosis and has to bump up her calcium intake.

 That’s because vitamin D improves calcium absorption, explains Professor Rebecca Mason, from the University of Sydney’s Bosch Institute.

 vitamin D not only reduces fractures in old people. it improves muscle function and coordination thereby stopping them from falling over in the first place, explains Professor Mason.
 But that’s just the tip of the iceberg.

 Are you deficient?
 Some people can’t access enough sun to maintain vitamin D levels and should consult their doctor about supplements.
 They include:

-Dark-skinned people — the pigment in their skin reduces UV penetration, making if harder to produce vitamin D.
+- Dark-skinned people — the pigment in their skin reduces UV penetration, making it harder to produce vitamin D

 Vitamin D Sunlight

 Let the sunshine in.
 Every tissue in the body has the capacity to respond to the vitamin D hormone, says Professor Mason, including, most surprisingly, your skin.